LoganneF/my_appointments_client/README.md

 create-react-app with full CRUD capabilities.

 ### User Stories
-This app is intended for
+This app is intended for group home managers or direct support professionals who have multiple clients in one facility in need of medical appointments.

 User can see a directory of their doctors and clients.
 User can add, edit and delete an appointment